 THE QUOTED COMPANY ALLIANCE (QCA) CODE

-The Board recognises that good corporate governance can reduce risk within the business, can promote confidence and trust amongst its stakeholders and underpins the effectiveness of the Company’s management framework.
+The Board believes that good corporate governance reduces risk within the business, can promote confidence and trust amongst its stakeholders and underpins the effectiveness of the Company’s management framework.

-The Directors, in acknowledgement of the importance of good corporate governance, have adopted the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”), as the basis of the Company’s governance framework, and consider that the Company complies with the QCA Code so far as is practicable having regard to the size, nature and current stage of the Company’s development.
+The Directors look to the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”), as being the basis of the Company’s governance framework, and consider that the Company complies with the QCA Code so far as is practicable having regard to the size, nature and current stage of the Company’s development.

 The QCA Code includes ten broad principles that the Company holds in mind as it seeks to deliver growth to its shareholders in the medium and long-term.
 These principles and the manner in which the Company seeks to comply with them can be summarised as follows.